-- (a) What are the procedures to be adopted for the alteration of object clause in the Memorandum? - (b) A company is not authorised by its Memorandum of Association to run a canteen but it is obliged to do so under Section 46 of the Factories Act, 1948.
-Under the facts and circumstances, should the company undergo the formalities of changing its objects clause? - (c) Write a brief note on Director Identification Number (DIN). - (d) What are the provisions to be maintained to issue debentures at a discount?
+- (a) State the procedures to be adopted for the alteration of object clause in the Memorandum? - (b) A company is not authorised by its Memorandum of Association to run a canteen but it is obliged to do so under Section 46 of the Factories Act, 1948.
+Under the facts and circumstances, should the company undergo the formalities of changing its objects clause? - (c) Write a brief note on Director Identification Number (DIN). - (d) State any three differences between the transfer of shares and transmission of shares.